-The forecast 5 year cash flows are based on forecast results for the year ended 30 June 2015.
-The 2015 forecast forms the basis of cash flows in subsequent financial years adjusted based on the following assumptions determined on management's past experience:
+The forecast 5 year cash flows are based on forecast results for the year ended 30 June 2016.
+The 2016 forecast forms the basis of cash flows in subsequent financial years adjusted based on the following assumptions determined on management's past experience:

-- Increase in variable expenses calculated as 18% of the increase in revenue since the prior year - Terminal value at the end of year 5 based on year 5 cash flows.
+- no increase in revenues and expenses in the first year and 3% increase in the years after - increase in employee expense calculated as 45% of the increase in revenue since the prior year - increase in variable expenses calculated as 18% of the increase in revenue since the prior year - terminal value at the end of year 5 based on year 5 cash flows.